Victoza

 Signs of low blood glucose (hypoglycaemia)

-• Signs of an inflamed pancreas (pancreatitis) such as severe pain in your stomach and back.
+- Signs of problems with your pancreas such as severe pain in your stomach (tummy area) or your back, with nausea and vomiting.

 Brochures